 Today, there are more opportunities than ever to grab a legal catch.
-Artificial reefs are being built off the coast of Perth’s northern suburbs; but beach fishing still remains an Aussie and tourist favourite.
+Artificial reefs are being built off the coast of Perth’s northern suburbs, but beach fishing still remains an Aussie and tourist favourite.

-Early 2019, the WA Government estimated almost 750,000 Western Australians went fishing.
+In early 2019, the WA Government estimated almost 750,000 Western Australians went fishing.
 That’s not including tourists and Aussie locals who venture over for the outdoor experiences.

-After a new fishing destination?
+After a new fishing holiday destination?

 Keep the sand between your toes and head to the beach for a catch of the day.

 Western Australia's northern coastline is home to some of the most scenic beach fishing destinations, and Broome is no exception.
 Beach fishing in Broome provides a variety of fishing locations and fish varieties including queenies, golden trevally, dog mackerel and snook.
 Head down to the Broome Jetty which is a local hot spot for fishing and don't forget to pop into the local tackle store to find out where the fish are biting.